• Home

 Something different that Tromso provides is Ice Fishing.
 Get the opportunity to do a special Norwegian activity; the city surrounded by water and lakes, there are opportunities to catch a trout or coalfish etc.

-Have you ever thought of fishing on top of glaciers?
+Have you ever thought of ice fishing on top of glaciers?
 This is an experience that is almost exclusive to Tromsø, and you can’t find it elsewhere in the world.
 There are tours organised by local agencies, and you can reserve your place for an amazing and ice cold adventure.

 Website: Guide Gunnar